sakshired/bank-management-using-cpp/README.md

 Hey folks..
-This is a simple bank system prototype implemented using Turbo c++ and DAT file.
+This is a simple prototype for bank management system implemented using Turbo c++ and DAT.